The Bio Star · Volume I

 Inducted brands enter an annual licensing agreement for the right to display the Bio-Starred seal.
 Fees scale with the tier of the award: $2,000 for one Bio Star, $4,000 for two, $8,000 for three, per year.

 Submission of product samples (three per item submitted), formulation documentation, sourcing provenance, and any published clinical or operational data.
-Inspection includes formulation review, structured user trial, and verification of claims.
-Inspection windows run six to twelve weeks.
+The audit includes formulation review, structured user trial, and verification of claims.
+Audit windows run six to twelve weeks.

 "Can a Bio Star be revoked?"

 Yes.
-The Editorial Council reserves the right to revoke an award if a brand's product, formulation, ownership, or material conduct changes such that the rubric is no longer satisfied.
+The Board reserves the right to revoke an award if a brand's product, formulation, ownership, or material conduct changes such that the rubric is no longer satisfied.
 Revocation is rare, public, and final for the affected year.

 For Readers